Solution-Challenge-LightHouse/LightHouse_App/README.md

 ## How to use the code

--Use android studio or vscode<br/>
+- Use android studio or vscode<br/>
--Open the folder and run<br/>
+- Open the folder and run<br/>
--program Execution path    -     LightHouse/lib/main
+- program Execution path    -     LightHouse/lib/main

 A few resources to get you started if this is your first Flutter project: